gieglas/MonitrAll/docs/MonitrAll_Doc.md

   Renders the commons (top part) of the results view, when a result is viewed in detail.
 - *renderModuleFrontCommon*
   Renders the commons (top part) of the results view, when a result is viewed in the front page.
+- *renderModuleDashCommon*
+  Renders the commons (top part) of the results view, when a result is viewed in the Dashboard page.
 - *renderModuleDataTable*
   Renders the data part (bottom part) of the results view, for the table type views.
 - *renderModuleDataDetails*